kkuo42/CSE223B-FinalProject/README.md

 ## Usage
 compile and install with `make` (NOTE: repository root folder must be named "proj")

+MOUNTPOINT should be a folder, but can be named whatever.

 To launch a server, MOUNTPOINT will be the filesystem sent,
 ```
 fs-server MOUNTPOINT